Tests and scans

 You might have bruising around the area where they put the cannula in and where they make the burr hole.

-You may have drugs called steroids before and after the neuroendoscopy to help with swelling in your brain.
+You may have drugs called before and after the neuroendoscopy to help with swelling in your brain.

 You should get your results within 1 or 2 weeks.